-- Highlight the line with the property that is to be linked - 2.
+- 1. Highlight the line with the property that is to be linked - 2.
 Click in the Link type cell - 3.
-Select from the value links drop down list - 4.
+Select value linkings from the drop-down list - 4.
 Click in the Link cell - The dialog for configuration of value linking opens

-Parameters Description Linked value: Entry of a numerical value or string value.
+Parameter Description Linked value: Entry of a numerical value or string value.
 Use string Active: A string value is used instead of a numerical value.
 The language of string values can be switched.
 The text is translated in Runtime when the screen is called up and sent in WPF content.
 If the language is switched whilst the screen is opened, the string value is retranslated and sent.
 String value/numerical value Depending on what is selected for the Use string property, a numerical value or a string value is entered into this field.
-For numerical values, a unit can also be selected.
-Unit: Selection of a unit from the drop down list.
+For numerical values, a unit of measurement can also be selected.
+Unit: Selection of a unit of measurement from the drop down list.
 You must have configured this in unit switching beforehand.
-The unit is allocated with the numerical value.
-If the units are switched in Runtime, the value is converted to the new unit and sent to WPF content.
+The unit of measurement is allocated with the numerical value.
+If the units are switched in Runtime, the value is converted to the new unit of measurement and sent to WPF content.
 OK Accepts settings and ends the dialog.
 Cancel Discards settings and ends the dialog.
-Help Opens online help.
+Help Opens the online help.